dapr/docs/daprdocs/content/en/developing-applications/middleware.md

 {{< button page="supported-middleware" text="See all middleware components">}}

-## App Middleware (Preview)
+## App middleware

 HTTP middleware components are executed when invoking Dapr HTTP APIs using the `httpPipeline` configuration.
 You can also use any middleware components when making service-to-service invocation calls for example for token validation in a zero-trust environment, request transformation for a specific app endpoint or apply OAuth policies.

-Any middleware component that can be applied to HTTP middleware can also be applied to service-to-service invocation calls as a middleware component using`appHttpPipeline` configuration.
-The example below adds the `uppercase` middleware component for all outbound calls from the application that this configuration is applied to.
+Any middleware component that can be applied to HTTP middleware can also be applied to service-to-service invocation calls as a middleware component using `appHttpPipeline` configuration.
+The example below adds the `uppercase` middleware component for all outgoing calls from the Dapr to the application that this configuration is applied to.

 ```yaml
 apiVersion: dapr.io/v1alpha1